benashford/benashford.github.com/content/blog/2025-12-24-resurrecting-my-old-turbo-pascal-homework-with-ai/index.md

 ## AI

 Fast forward back to 2025.
-Thirty years after the I began work on my A-Level project, and the software world is very different.
+Thirty years after I began work on my A-Level project, and the software world is very different.
 Some better, some worse.

 Of all the things that have changed in that time, some others have changed less than I would have thought would change all the way back when.
 Anyone using Turbo Pascal in 1995 would recognise the current generation of IDEs as IDEs, similar to how a Unix shell is still a Unix shell after even longer periods of time.